hdante/randomutils-mirror/README.md

 - `mempassword`: Generate hard to guess, easy to remember passwords.

 ## Supported platforms
-**randomutils** is cross-platform should be easily portable to Unix-like systems and Windows.
-However, it has only been tested on Linux at the moment.
+**randomutils** is cross-platform and should be easily portable to Unix-like systems, as long as they provide an entropy source, such as the [`urandom` device][9].
+It has been tested in the following environments:

+- Linux, amd64
+- Linux, arm (armv6 and armv7)
+- macOS, amd64
+- Windows, amd64

 ## Build requirements
 - [Zig][4] compiler (tested with version 0.9.1)